 To improve the home they had acquired at 3203 NE 86th Street, the Kamlas sought to have a basement dug.
 The house was lifted up and braced while the excavation was underway, but something went wrong, and the house collapsed into the dig site.

 The Kamlas started again.
 They hired a neighborhood resident, Sam Conroy of 3239 NE 87th Street, to come with his draft horses and use a scoop shovel to regrade the house lot and finish the basement excavation.
+(This story was told to me by the grandsons of Sam Conroy, who had gone with him to help at the work site.)

 Since Frank Kamla was a bricklayer, the new house, completed in 1936, was of sturdy brick construction.